Newspaper Page Text

 ment in smashing all Jim-Crow

-lines in 2 country where the bitter
+lines in a country where the bitter

 est national hatreds used to pre

 vail.
-The letter states:
+The letter states;

 “Over 81 different nationalities